Simhyeon/r4d/docs/debugger_refactor.md

 the current problem is that.
 Parse chunks args should create a new track with 0 value.

-* [ ] Find about Restart resuls' fag manipuation
+* [x] Check is processed consistency
+    * [x] Empty name : THis doesn't print erorr but simply panick
+    * [x] Comment exit
+    * [x] Exit frag
+    * [x] Restart : char number is broken
-* [ ] I put frag.is_processed everywhere, I need to check those are necessary
+* [ ] I put frag.is processed everywhere, I need to check those are necessary
-* [ ] Currently logger uses constant LINE_ENDING, is this ok?
+* [x] Currently logger uses constant LINE_ENDING, is this ok?
     - Since this is not formatted to output.
 It is theoritically ok, but might not what user would expect
 * [x] A bug... is that currently, define always consumes newlines... what?
 No it was just that, logm consumed result... like wtf.

-* [ ] Sane behaviour of erros are mostly look ok, but erros from detecting is not handled yet.
-Such as
-  - Empty name
-  - Invaild Syntax
-  - name restart

-* [ ] Strict error code with line numbers are tedious.
+* [x] Strict error code with line numbers are tedious.
 Can it be changed?
+* [x] Logger struct
+* [ ] Clear processor's re-export of logger methods

 # Debugger

 * [x] M command works
 * [x] N command works

-* [x] Step doesn't fail!!!
-Nice.
-But it prints current line.
-Which is not that always best prompt
+* [ ] I need log command for real

+* [ ] Consinder if m and step macro should change so that it works more likely a gdb command